Tenants in Common | How to avoid care home fees

 Tenants in Common also protects the other person owning the property from debt collectors and creditors who can only claim the share owned by the person owing the debt.

-Savings and assets thresholds in the UK for 2024/25
+What are the savings and assets thresholds in the UK for 2025/26?

 This is how much money you can have before you have to pay care home fees.